Animals up close

 A pied mixture

-Lipizzaner, Welsh- und Shetland-Ponys, American Mini Horses, Baroque Donkeys
+Lipizzaner, Welsh- and Shetland-Ponys, American Mini Horses, White Baroque Donkey

 Water buffalo, Black Angus, Galloway, Pinzgauer